Thawan Duchanee

-Thawan Duchanee (ถวัลย์ ดัชนี; September 27, 1939 – September 3, 2014) was a Thai contemporary painter, architect and sculptor with an international reputation.
-In 2001, this notable artist was given the prize by the Office of the National Culture Commission of Thailand as the National Thai Artist in Fine art and Visual art.
+Thawan Duchanee (Thai: ถวัลย์ ดัชนี; September 27, 1939 – September 3, 2014) was a renowned Thai contemporary painter, architect, and sculptor with an international reputation.
+In 2001, he was honored by the Office of the National Culture Commission of Thailand as a National Artist in Fine Arts (Visual Arts).

-Thawan was raised in Chiang Rai, Thailand and started art studies at the age of fifteen at the Art and Craft College under the scholarship of the Ministry of Education of Thailand.
-In 1958, he furthered his studies at Painting, Sculpture and Graphic arts department, Silpakorn University.
+Thawan was born and raised in Chiang Rai, Thailand, and began his art studies at the age of fifteen at the Art and Craft College on a scholarship from the Ministry of Education of Thailand.
+In 1958, he continued his studies in the Department of Painting, Sculpture, and Graphic Arts at Silpakorn University.

 Biography

 Early life and education

-Thawan appeared to be prodigiously gifted artist since he was a child.
-In his youth, he had a consuming passion for Buddhism.
-His attitude toward his work, however, had been changed since he belonged to the last generation of Silpa Bhirasri’s students at Silpakorn University.
-Thawan got good grades from his drawing works with his drawing works in university all along but he earned a low grade in Silpa’s drawing class.
-The reason his teacher gave to him is ‘your fish have no fishy smell, your bird can’t fly through the air, your horse can’t be ridden or rushed.
-You are just a copier not an actual artist’.
-Since then, Thawan started to work in a different way and became an outstanding student.
+Thawan appeared to be a prodigiously gifted artist from childhood.
+In his youth, he developed a deep and consuming passion for Buddhism, which later became a central influence in his art.
+However, his attitude toward artistic practice changed significantly during his studies at Silpakorn University, where he belonged to the last generation of students taught by Silpa Bhirasri.

+Although Thawan consistently received high grades for his drawing work throughout his university studies, he earned a low grade in Silpa Bhirasri’s drawing class.
+When questioned, his teacher explained, “Your fish have no fishy smell, your birds cannot fly through the air, and your horses cannot be ridden or made to run.
+You are merely a copier, not a true artist.”

+This critique became a turning point in Thawan’s artistic development.
+From that moment on, he began working in a radically different way, eventually emerging as one of the most outstanding students of his generation.